What you get

-AVTONOMER AI reads vehicle plates from video streams, creates searchable events and helps teams find cars by full or partial plate number without manually reviewing footage.
+AVTONOMER AI reads vehicle plates from video streams, creates structured events and helps operators find cars by full or partial plate number without manually reviewing footage.

-AVTONOMER AI covers that practical task: a camera sees a vehicle, the system reads the plate, stores the result and makes it available for search, access checks and analytics.
+AVTONOMER AI reads the plate, stores the result and makes it available for vehicle lookup, access checks, incident review and transport analytics.

 A read plate becomes structured data instead of a random frame in a video archive.